Bias in cubic Gauss sums: Patterson's conjecture: Introduction

 \subsection{Acknowledgements}

 We warmly thank Samuel Patterson for his helpful correspondence and encouragement, as well as Matthew Young and Scott Ahlgren for their helpful feedback on the manuscript.
+We also thank the referee for their meticulous comments on the manuscript.
 M.R. was supported on NSF grant DMS-1902063 and a Sloan Fellowship.